KErez/yassi/README.md

 ## Overview
 Yassi is a very simple javascript store implementation.
+Yassi keeps your store lean and mean while allowing data extensions via facades.
+Yassi encapsulate the data to avoid multiple data elements owners, thus reduce code complexity and maintenance.

-While there are many stores out there that do the job of storing your state well such as redux, flux and others, they are all too cumbersome and opinionated.
+While there are many stores out there storing your application state well enough such as redux, flux and others, they are all too cumbersome and opinionated.
 Using these libraries requires too much boilerplate.
-It is even recommended by top influential developers as well as by Redux FAQ page to use them only when your state become complex.
+It is even recommended by top influential developers as well as by Redux FAQ page to use these libraries only when your state become complex.

 As Pete Hunt, one of the early contributors to React, says: